 Visitors can tour the house to get a glimpse of what life was like in 1910 – including how the family lived, the life of the servants and community events that took place in and around the house.

-The hotel welcomes visitors (not only hotel guests!) to tour the property – just ask for the informational pamphlet at the front desk.
+The Davenport Hotel welcomes visitors (not only hotel guests) to tour the property – just ask for the informational pamphlet at the front desk.
 You can also get a luxury spa treatment, drink a fancy cocktail in the Peacock Room Lounge or indulge in the best breakfast in Spokane at the hotel’s legendary Sunday brunch.

 With more than 20 local breweries, getting a taste of local craft beer is one of the top things to do in Spokane.
 Several brewery taprooms are located within walking distance in Downtown – making it easy to devise your own Spokane Brewery Tour.
 Beer aficionados can also take part in the Inland Northwest Ale Trail for a taste of the best of the region.

-Our personal favorite Spokane craft beer watering holes are No-Li (one of the first and best craft breweries in Spokane!) and Iron Goat (a hip joint just west of downtown).
-Some of the other breweries that were recommended to us as the best bars in Spokane for craft beer (but ones we never got a chance to try) are Whistle Punk Brewing, River City Brewing and Perry Street Brewing.
+Our personal favorite Spokane craft beer watering holes are No-Li (one of the first and best craft breweries in Spokane) and Iron Goat (a hip joint just west of downtown).
+Some of the other breweries that were recommended to us as the best bars in Spokane for craft beer are Whistle Punk Brewing, River City Brewing and Perry Street Brewing.

 Steeped in history, Browne’s Addition neighborhood is one of the top things to see in Spokane.
 Located west of the city center, Browne’s Addition is easy to reach on foot – and is best explored the same way.
 Wander on your own or use this helpful self-guided walking tour.